Visa and Entry Requirements

-Due to special agreements, residents of the following countries do not need a visa: Australia, Israel, Japan, Canada, Republic of Korea, New Zealand and the U.S.A.
+Due to special agreements, residents of the following countries do not need a visa: Australia, Israel, Japan, Canada, South Korea, New Zealand, UK and the USA.
 In practice, this means that citizens of these countries may travel to Germany and stay for up to 90 days without a visa.
 However, if they plan to stay longer, they must apply for a residence permit within the 90 days.

 In addition, there are a few more exceptions to the rule, allowing entry without a visa.
 However, these do not include the right to work.
-You will find a list of visa requirements for all countries on the Auswärtiges Amt (Foreign Office) website.
+You will find a list of visa requirements for all countries on the website of the Foreign Office, the Auswärtiges Amt.
 This is updated regularly.

 There you will also find more details as well as visa application forms.
 The EU Immigration Portal from the European Commission and the Federal Office for Migration and Refugees (BAMF) both provide information in various languages on their websites.

 With the introduction of the Skilled Labour Immigration Act in March 2020, it is much easier for skilled workers from third countries to enter Germany, for example, if they have a concrete job offer, as a job-seeker or to search for vocational training.

 Entering as a Job Seeker

 Skilled workers of all professions may enter Germany with a Job seeker visa (§ 20 Abs.
 1 und 2 AufenthG) for a maximum of six months to look for a job.

 To do so, they must meet three conditions:

 - They must have a good knowledge of German.
 The minimum requirement is B1.

 - Their qualification is recognized in Germany or is equivalent to a German qualification.